GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

       2. Even if our walk with God is unfaithful at any given moment, we can be assured that we’re still a child of God.
 (The doctrine of adoption is in view here.)

-   - c.
-Before: Unbelievers, being slaves to the devil (2 Pet.
+   - Before: Unbelievers, being slaves to the devil (2 Pet.
 2:19b), “used to offer the parts of [their] body in slavery to impurity and to every-increasing wickedness” (Rom.
 6:19).

      After: Now in the kingdom of the Son and empowered by the Holy Spirit, the believers can “offer [themselves] to God, as those who have been brought from death to life; and offer the parts of [their] body to him as instruments of righteousness” (Rom.
 6:13).